Jverma/Jverma.github.io/research/index.md

 - **Non linear matter power spectrum**: Studied the applicability of machine learning predictive modeling to estimate the matter power spectrum.
 [Paper](http://arxiv.org/abs/1507.04622) is under review at Monthly Notices of the Royal Astronomical Society.

+# Mathematics and Theoretical Physics

+- **Black Holes**: For my masters I studied black holes in higher dimensions and the holography principle (AdS/CFT).
+I submitted a dissertation at University of Cambridge on these topics.
+- **Calabi-Yau manifolds**: For my PhD studies, I focussed on Calabi-Yau manifolds and their mirror symmetry.
+I studied Donaldson-Thomas invariants of CY manifolds and their relation with black holes in string theory.

+<br><br>
 # Other fun projects

 - [**Saransh**](https://www.math.ksu.edu/~jv291/summarize/): It is a text summarization webapp.
 Used text mining techniques like tf-idf vectors, graphical algorithms, and statistical NLP methods to extract most informative sentences from the text.